SKIP TO PAGE CONTENT

 Instructor: Vanessa Fiaud

 This course on the evolution of the Olympic Games, with several modules that focus on gender and women's issues, aims to explore the historical development of the world's most prestigious sporting event through the lens of gender equity.
-It will trace how the participation of women in the Olympics has evolved from being excluded in the early years to the significant strides made towards inclusion and gender parity today.
+It will trace how the participation of women in the Olympics has evolved from being excluded in the early years to the significant strides made towards gender parity today.
 By analyzing key moments, policies, and figures, the course will examine how social, political, and cultural changes have shaped the opportunities and limitations experienced by women in the Olympics, while also reflecting on the ongoing struggles for equal representation and fair competition.

 SOCI 1301-70 (Online) - Introduction to Sociology